niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 ### 4. Go slow. ###

 See if you can do four semesters rather than three.
 One question I hear often from students is &quot;What is the course structure?&quot; which I think only means &quot;How much work is this course?&quot;.
 This is an important question to ask but this comes about mostly because students want to be out in three semesters.
+The registration requirements for international students (12 credits per semester for the first year) also adds to this problem.
 As a result you may end up not having flexibility in the courses you want to take, or have the room to focus on the courses well enough to learn something meaningful.

 You may not be able afford another extra semester in terms of how you framed your finances for the short term.
 If you took a long term view, you may be able to see that an extra semester you put in here might actually help you get a better start with an insignificant delay overall.